awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-analysis-cer.md

 ## Creating a custom entity recognizer using the console \- augmented manifest<a name="getting-started-CER-PDF"></a>

-**To train a custom entity recognizer with a plain text, PDF, or word document**
+**To train a custom entity recognizer with a plaintext, PDF, or word document**

 1. Sign in to the AWS Management Console and open the [Amazon Comprehend console\.](https://console.aws.amazon.com/comprehend/home?region=us-east-1#api-explorer:)